safesoftware/FMETraining/README.md

 The full course is made up of five main sections.
 These sections are:

 - Introduction to FME Server
-- Self-Serve with FME Server: Part1
+- Data Handling and FME Server
-- Self-Serve with FME Server: Part2
+- Self-Serve Basics
 - Real-Time with FME Server
-- FME Server Projects
+- Self-Serve with Parameters

 ## Current Status ##